ministryofjustice/peoplefinder/README.md

 Start by creating a bare rails application:

 ```
-$ rails application new my_peoplfinder
+$ rails application new my_peoplefinder
 ```

 Then you need to modify the `Gemfile` to include the peoplefinder engine gem: